gristlabs/grist-help/help/en/docs/limits.md

 ## API limits

 Free plans are limited to 5,000 API calls per document per day.
-Pro plans raise the limit to 40,000 calls per document per day.
+Pro and Business plans raise the limit to 40,000 and 60,000 calls per document per day, respectively.

 Free plans may be rate limited to 5 API requests per second per document.
 The team plan does not impose such a rate limit.